 - Follow-up: this is where all changes will be saved.
 This is the history of the issue.
 You can track what has been added, removed, or changed, when and by whom.

-Types of fields tracked with Tuleap tracker
+Types of fields in Tuleap tracker

 We’ll see in another tutorial how to customize Tuleap tracker software, move existing fields, add new ones, remove old ones and more.
 But first, let’s look at the most common fields that can be tracked.